kclhi/consult/README.md

 [![Build Status]()]()

-Middleware designed to interface with the Garmin API, detailed at https://developerportal.garmin.com/.
+Middleware designed to interface with the Garmin API, detailed at https://developerportal.garmin.com and https://healthapi.garmin.com/.

 ## Getting Started